ppeble/emissary-ingress.dev/content/en/docs/3.1/about/aes-emissary-eol.md

 # Ambassador Edge Stack and Emissary-ingress End of Life Policy

-This document describes the End of Life policy and maintenance windows for Ambassador Edge Stack, and to the open source project Emissary Ingress.
+This document describes the End of Life policy and maintenance windows for Ambassador Edge Stack, and to the open source project Emissary-ingress.

 ## Supported Versions